911mateo911/microfrontends-with-webpack-and-module-federations/README.md

 - for more info head out to the specific webpack configs

-Now there are still some errors present on the console but those can be fixed with some webpack configs, as i lost the .env files provided from CRA, also declare some modules if you are using typescript to not @ts-ignore the lazy imports
+Now there are still some errors present on the console but those can be fixed with some webpack configs, as i lost the .env files provided from CRA, also declare some modules if you are using typescript

 if you fail to `webpack serve` make sure that in your app tsconfig.json you have disabled the noEmit property under compilerOptions as it doesnt allow code to be compiled under isolatedModules or whatever stuff that i dont know